 The South Carolina Center for Asian Studies was established in 1994 as a focal point for promoting research, teaching, and service on international and cross-cultural issues and problems in Asia.

-The Center is a self-supporting unit.
+This center is a self-supporting unit.
 Thanks to the generosity of supporters in the United States, Taiwan, the Republic of Korea, and elsewhere, the Center establishes significant endowments for operational expenses and fellowships.
-It supports students from the United States, China, Taiwan, Korea, and other Asian countries working toward graduate degrees in a variety of disciplines.
+It supports students from the United States, China, Taiwan, Korea, and other Asian countries working towards graduate degrees in a variety of disciplines.
 It also offers a minor in Asian studies for Arts and Sciences students.
 A large number of the Center's international graduates have returned to their home countries and become very active in local and national politics and academic activities.